bryanCastle/Neural-Network-Number-Predictor/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for educational purposes, made by watching online tutorials.
 Feel free to use and modify for learning and research.

 ---